MINI Countryman hybrid performance, top speed & engine

 The Countryman remains one of the best plug-in hybrid SUVs to drive, although the ride is on the firmer side

 The MINI Countryman is a plug-in hybrid that, rather than taking a comfort-first approach, taps into the brand's reputation for sporty, sharp-handling cars.
 It's still a comfortable family SUV, but sits on the firmer side of the scale and is always ready to put a smile on your face.

 While the car's facelift in mid-2020 brought some light changes to the powertrain – most notably a reduction in power, a slightly bigger battery and an increase in efficiency – the Countryman remains as good to drive as ever.
 If you want a plug-in hybrid family SUV that's still fun on a twisty road, this is it.

 MINI Countryman hybrid engine, 0-62mph and acceleration

 It’s no mistake that MINI has stuck Cooper S badges on its first plug-in hybrid model.
 Yes, it’s a low-emission car, but it’s also quick.
 It’ll get from 0-62mph in 6.8 seconds, which makes the Countryman Cooper S E ALL4 a much sportier car than rivals like the Kia Niro PHEV or even the Toyota C-HR.

 You can choose from a variety of driving modes to suit the conditions.
 ‘Max eDrive’ allows electric driving at up to 78mph, whereas 'Auto eDrive' prioritises battery power below 50mph, but acts more like a hybrid, with the petrol engine chiming in for bursts of acceleration.
 There’s also a setting that favours the petrol engine and preserves charge in the battery – which is handy if you’re doing a long journey that'll finish in a city.

-There’s enough MINI DNA on show to make this tall and boxy family hauler pretty agile; this is easily the most fun-to-drive plug-in hybrid in the circa-£30,000 price bracket.
+There’s enough MINI DNA on show to make this tall and boxy family hauler pretty agile; this is easily the most fun-to-drive plug-in hybrid in the lower price brackets.
 On the other hand, the extra gubbins you need for the electric side of the operation – the motor and battery, especially – add weight.
 That means it isn’t quite as agile as the other Countryman models, which themselves aren’t quite as agile as the smaller MINI hatchback.